oubiwann/lfetool/README.rst

     $ lfetool new library my-new-lib

+Lisp functions and modules do not use underscores by convention, but rather dashes.
+When naming your project, it's recommended that you do this as well.
+Also note that it's probably best to use just alphanumerica characters, dashes, and nothing else in your project names :-)

 Though not currently implemented, in the future one will create a "service" project by running the following: